Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Background

 In fact, the above are identifications of $\ZZ_2$-graded algebras.
 The corresponding $\ZZ_2$-grading for the matrix algebras is called the {\em checkerboard grading}.
 In particular, for a ring $S$, the even and the odd parts of $M_d(S)$ consist of matrices such that no two adjacent entries, whether in the same row or in the same column, are both non-zero \cite[Section IV.2]{la}.

-\begin{remark} A matrix algebra $M_d(A)$ over a $\ZZ_2$-graded algebra $A$ admits a graded tensor product~$\hotimes$.
-The underlying tensor product of the $\ZZ_2$-graded module structure is the {\em Kronecker product of matrices}. \end{remark}
+By considering the Kronecker product of matrices~$\hotimes$, then $M_d(\mathscr{A}) \simeq M_d(S) \hotimes \mathscr{A}$ also admits a checkerboard grading.
+Its degree $0$ part and its degree $1$ part are respectively given by